Average insurance payout from flooding in US is more than $50,000 but you can prevent this with FloodSax® alternative sandbags

 Everyone is responsible for protecting their home or business from flooding and multi-purpose FloodSax® alternative sandbags are an affordable and very effective way to do this.

-The cost of flood damage was approximately $17 billion EVERY YEAR between 2010 and 2018, according to the Federal Emergency Management Agency.
+The cost of flood damage in the US was approximately $17 billion EVERY YEAR between 2010 and 2018, according to the Federal Emergency Management Agency.

 The average payout on a flood claim from the National Flood Insurance Program (NFIP) was $52,000 in 2019.